CharlesDerek/express-rest-boilerplate/README.md

 });
 ```

-Exercise 4: Implement the POST method:
+Step 4: Implement the POST method:
 ======================================

 1. Paste the below code inside `router.post("/",(req,res)=>{}` to add the new user to the JSON/dictionary.And also update the codes in the places mentioned.